Monsieur Periné: Hecho a Mano

 In 2012, the band released its first album, entitled Hecho a Mano (English: Handmade).
 Hecho a Mano was certified gold in Colombia and was nominated for a number of categories in the Shock Awards (Spanish: Premios Shock), the largest music awards ceremony in Colombia, receiving two awards.

 The album was released independently in Colombia.
 It was subsequently released in Mexico, Germany, and Japan.
 It was followed by the band's first European tour, titled Huracán, in 2013.

 Caja de Música

 In 2015, the band released its second album, entitled Caja de Música (English: Music Box).
 It led to the group winning Best New Artist at the 16th Annual Latin Grammy Awards, as well as being nominated for Best Album.
 It was released by Sony.

 Encanto Tropical

 In 2018, the band released its third album, entitled Encanto Tropical (English: Tropical Charm) Like Caja de Música, it was released by Sony and produced by Eduardo Cabra of the group Calle 13.

 Bolero Apocalíptico

 In 2023, the band released its fourth album, entitled Bolero Apocalíptico.

+Instrucciones Para Ser Feliz

+In 2026, the band released its fifth album, entitled Instrucciones Para Ser Feliz.